Volume Calculator

 $$h_{cylinder}=7\ cm$$

-We can now plug the values into the volume calculator as follows:
+We can now plug these values straight into the volume calculator:

 $$V_{object}=V_{cylinder}+V_{cone}=87.96\ cm^3+12.56\ cm^3$$